Media & Announcements

 The Common Good chief executive Michael Hornby says the platform is believed to be a world first, allowing sufferers and their loved ones to buy specific hours of research into treatments for their own afflictions.

-The Common Good launches pioneering platform, Buying Time.
+The Common Good Launches Pioneering Platform, Buying Time

-The Common Good - September 15, 2022
+The Common Good –

 Brisbane based medical research charity The Common Good launches pioneering platform, Buying Time, to enable long term sustainable funding of life-saving medical research.